avoidwork/tiny-monad/README.md

 # tiny-monad

 **tiny-monad** is a Monad factory to help get you started working with Monads. `Monad()` takes an optional `modifier` Function to run when instantiating instances, which receives `monad` & `value` as it's parameters.
 What's a Monad?
 Well, it's this pattern that makes composing Functions / behaviors really easy, and it works well with Functional Reactive Programming for creating UIs, etc..
-Calling `Monad.bind()` will return a new Monad for composition.

 ```javascript
 var AlertMonad = Monad().lift('alert', alert),